matkijahenkilo/tsih-robo/README.md

 Please check [here](https://github.com/mikf/gallery-dl#configuration) to understand how to configurate your gallery-dl.

 When using `gallery-dl.conf`, be sure to drag it inside tsih-robo folder in case you're on Windows.
 If you're on Linux just put it to /etc/

+## known issues

+`song` command can magically work or not work.
+This issue might be related by the voice channel's creation date, if it's a very old channel then it probably won't work.
+Weird, right!?